Floquet Dissipative Phase Transitions

-The effect of the time-dependence is not only restricted to the shift of the critical point but also modifies the properties of the Floquet gap, which we study by means of the quantity $|\varepsilon_1-\varepsilon_0|$. \cref{fig:1ph-kerr_gap} shows that the RWA underestimates the spectral gap by several orders of magnitude.
-This implies that the critical slowing down~\cite{vicentini_critical_2018,beaulieu_observation_2025} due to dissipative criticality is much less pronounced when accounting for the counter-rotating terms.
-Importantly, this difference increases as the thermodynamic limit is approached, regardless of the ratio $\omega_0/\kappa$, as can be seen in \cref{fig:1ph-kerr_gap_scaling}.
-Collectively, these results demonstrate that the intrinsic time-dependence of the model changes the scaling towards the thermodynamic limit, and that the RWA fails to accurately capture the critical slowing down of the system in the critical regime.
+The time dependence not only shifts the critical point but also modifies the Floquet gap, which we quantify through the distance of the leading non-stationary eigenvalue from the unit circle, $1-|\varepsilon_1|$. \cref{fig:1ph-kerr_gap} shows that the RWA underestimates the spectral gap by several orders of magnitude, so that the critical slowing down~\cite{vicentini_critical_2018,beaulieu_observation_2025} due to dissipative criticality is much less pronounced once the counter-rotating terms are included.
+Importantly, this difference grows as the thermodynamic limit is approached, regardless of $\omega_0/\kappa$ [\cref{fig:1ph-kerr_gap_scaling}].
+Collectively, these results show that the intrinsic time dependence changes the scaling towards the thermodynamic limit, and that the RWA fails to capture the critical slowing down in the critical regime.

-In \cref{fig:2ph-kerr} we analyze the second-order DPT of the $n=2$ model, where the thermodynamic limit is obtained by rescaling $U = \tilde{U}/N$ as $N\to\infty$~\cite{minganti_spectral_2018}.
-In particular, \cref{fig:2ph-kerr_photon} shows the steady-state photon number $\expval*{\hat{a}^\dagger\hat{a}}_{\rm ss}/N$ as a function of $\Delta/\kappa$.
-Similarly to the single-photon driven case, the time-dependent model exhibits a shift of the critical point and an increased steady-state population in the bright phase compared to the RWA model.
-The properties of the Liouvillian gap are presented in \cref{fig:2ph-kerr_gap}, where we observe the approach of the leading Floquet eigenvalues to the two roots of unity corresponding to the $\mathbb{Z}_2$ symmetry sectors.
-The comparison between the time-independent and the time-dependent models demonstrates again that the RWA underestimates the Liouvillian gap by several orders of magnitude, and thus overestimates the timescale of the critical slowing down in the vicinity of the phase transition.
+In \cref{fig:2ph-kerr} we analyze the second-order DPT of the $n=2$ model, where the thermodynamic limit follows from rescaling $U = \tilde{U}/N$ as $N\to\infty$~\cite{minganti_spectral_2018}. \cref{fig:2ph-kerr_photon} shows the steady-state photon number $\expval*{\hat{a}^\dagger\hat{a}}_{\rm ss}/N$ versus $\Delta/\kappa$.
+As in the single-photon case, the time-dependent model shifts the critical point and increases the steady-state population in the bright phase compared to the RWA.
+The properties of the Floquet gap are presented in \cref{fig:2ph-kerr_gap}, where we observe its closing, $|\varepsilon_1| \to 1$, as the leading eigenvalues of the two $\mathbb{Z}_2$ symmetry sectors reach the unit circle.
+In the lab frame, the odd-sector eigenvalue approaches $\varepsilon_{0,1} \to -1$: the $\mathbb{Z}_2$-odd order parameter $\expval*{\hat{a}}$ then responds at the subharmonic $\omega_\mathrm{d}/2$, a period-doubling of the symmetry-broken states that links this transition to dissipative discrete time crystals~\cite{else_floquet_2016, gong_discrete_2018, lazarides_time_2020,RieraCampeny2020timecrystallinity}.
+Again, the RWA underestimates the Liouvillian gap by several orders of magnitude, and thus overestimates the timescale of the critical slowing down near the transition.

 \paragraph{Quantum Rabi model} The quantum Rabi model (QRM) is the paradigmatic example of light-matter interaction, describing the coupling between a two-level system (TLS) and a single bosonic mode~\cite{Rabi1936OnTheProcess,Braak2011Integrability}.
 The Hamiltonian is given by